saci5314/engine-thermal-build/README.md

 The "engine" object contains a bunch of methods for performing high-level isentropic sizing, combustion gas property calcs, and chamber/nozzle contour design.

 ## Simulation Suite
-The "thermal_network" object is a suite for simulating heat transfer in your TCA via a convection-diffusion equation.
+The "thermal_network" object is a suite for simulating heat transfer in your TCA via a convection-diffusion eqn solver.
 Regenerative, film, ablative, and radiative cooling design inputs are implemented as nonlinear boundary conditions.
 There are a few on-board temperature-dependent property libraries for structural materials and coolants.

 The model is "1.5D", which is to say that heat is diffused *only radially* through your chamber wall and is advected *only axially* along the direction of coolant flow.